Significant Disproportionality Frequently Asked Questions (FAQ)

 Why is an alternate risk ratio necessary?

-When a district has too few students in the comparison group, the alternate risk ratio allows for a similar comparison, only the state population replaces the district population for the comparison group and produces results that are less volatile.
-Also, in racially homogenous districts and those with demographic characteristics markedly different from the state, there is a possibility that students in a racial group are identified, placed or disciplined at markedly higher rates than their peers.
-In these cases, the absence of a comparison group should not excuse either the state or the district from its responsibility under IDEA section 618(d) to identify and address significant disproportionality.
+When a district or community school has too few students in the comparison group, the alternate risk ratio allows for a similar comparison.
+In an alternate risk ratio, the state population replaces the district or community school population for the comparison group and produces results that are less volatile.
+In racially and ethnically homogenous districts or community schools and those with demographic characteristics markedly different from the state, there is a possibility that students in a racial or ethnic group are identified, placed or disciplined at markedly higher rates than their peers.
+In these cases, the absence of a comparison group should not excuse either the state or the district or community school from its responsibility under IDEA section 618(d) to identify and address significant disproportionality.

 Back to Top

-How can a racially homogenous district have disproportionality?
+How can a racially or ethnically homogenous district or community school have disproportionality?

-In racially homogenous districts that do not enroll enough students of other races to form a comparison group, there is still a possibility that students in the district’s predominant racial group are identified for special education, placed in more restrictive settings, or disciplined at markedly higher rates than their peers.
-Federal regulations state that the absence of a comparison group in these cases should not excuse either the state or the district from its responsibility under IDEA section 618(d) to identify and address significant disproportionality.
+In racially or ethnically homogenous districts and community schools that do not enroll enough students of other races and ethnicities to form a comparison group, there is still a possibility that students in the district or community school’s predominant racial or ethnic group are identified for special education, placed in more restrictive settings, or disciplined at markedly higher rates than their peers.
+Federal regulations state that the absence of a comparison group in these cases should not excuse either the state or the district or community school from its responsibility under IDEA section 618(d) to identify and address significant disproportionality.

-Districts with homogenous populations with too few students to form a comparison group must be compared to the state.
-States are required to use an alternate risk ratio when the comparison group in a district does not meet the minimum cell size or minimum n-size set by the state.
-The alternate risk ratio compares the risk of a racial group experiencing a particular outcome in a district to the risk of students of all other races in the state experiencing that outcome.
-The alternate risk ratio uses the district-level risk for the racial group in the numerator and the state-level risk for the comparison group in the denominator.
+Districts and community schools with homogenous populations with too few students to form a comparison group must be compared to the state.
+States are required to use an alternate risk ratio when the comparison group in a district or community school does not meet the minimum cell size or minimum n-size set by the state.
+The alternate risk ratio compares the risk of a racial or ethnic group experiencing a particular outcome in a district or community school to the risk of students of all other races and ethnicities in the state experiencing that outcome.
+The alternate risk ratio uses the district (or school)-level risk for the racial or ethnic group in the numerator and the state-level risk for the comparison group in the denominator.

-For example, a predominantly White LEA enrolls about 80 percent White students with disabilities and places almost 15 percent of those White students with disabilities in separate settings.
-This LEA enrolls only 20 percent non-White students with disabilities and places fewer than 10 non-White students in separate settings, so a regular risk ratio cannot be calculated.
-This LEA does not have enough students of other races in the comparison group and must be compared to the state as a whole with the alternate risk ratio.
+For example, a predominantly White district or community school enrolls about 80 percent White students with disabilities and places almost 15 percent of those White students with disabilities in separate settings.
+This district or community school enrolls only 20 percent non-White students with disabilities and places fewer than 10 non-White students in separate settings, so a regular risk ratio cannot be calculated.
+This district or community school does not have enough students of other races and ethnicities in the comparison group and must be compared to the state as a whole with the alternate risk ratio.
 Statewide, about 3 percent of White students with disabilities are placed in separate settings.
-When the LEA-level risk of 15 percent is compared to (divided by) the state-level risk of 3 percent, the resulting risk ratio is 5.00.
-This LEA is five times more likely than the state as a whole to place White students with disabilities in separate settings.
-It’s important for this LEA to explore and address the factors contributing to this disproportionality.
-When students with disabilities in this LEA are significantly more likely to be placed in restrictive settings compared to students in the rest of the state, they face inequitable access to instruction in the general education environment with their typically developing peers.
+When the district (or school)-level risk of 15 percent is compared to (divided by) the state-level risk of 3 percent, the resulting risk ratio is 5.00.
+This district or community school is five times more likely than the state as a whole to place White students with disabilities in separate settings.
+It’s important for this district or community school to explore and address the factors contributing to this disproportionality.
+When students with disabilities in this district or community school are significantly more likely to be placed in restrictive settings compared to students in the rest of the state, they face inequitable access to instruction in the general education environment with their typically developing peers.
 Over time, this inequitable access often leads to inequitable outcomes.

 Back to Top

-Under what circumstances are states not required to calculate either a risk ratio or an alternate risk ratio in a district?
+Under what circumstances are states not required to calculate either a risk ratio or an alternate risk ratio in a district or community school?

 States are required to calculate a risk ratio for all districts and community schools that meet the minimum cell and n-size.
 The following are exceptions to this requirement:

-• If a district’s racial group does not meet either the cell or n-size, a risk ratio is not calculated.
+• If a district or community school’s racial or ethnic group does not meet either the cell or n-size, then a risk ratio is not calculated.

-• If a district’s comparison group does not meet either the cell or n-size, a risk ratio is not calculated using the district comparison group.
-Instead, an alternate risk ratio is calculated and the district-level risk for that racial group is compared to the state-level risk for that racial group.
+• If a district or community school’s comparison group does not meet either the cell or n-size, then a risk ratio is not calculated using the district or school’s comparison group.
+Instead, an alternate risk ratio is calculated and the district (or school)-level risk for that racial or ethnic group is compared to the state-level risk for that racial or ethnic group.

 Back to Top